 This accident caused a major commotion and disrupted Paul's discourse.

-I am not as young as Euthychus; neither am I of this generation where young men and women have an extremely short attention span.
+I am not as young as Eutychus; neither am I of this generation where young men and women have an extremely short attention span.
 I can read a whole book in one sitting or write from morning till night.

 But listening to a long, extended monologue (speeches, sermons, presentations, discussions) can do me in.
 I specially feel profound guilt when I listen to a messenger of God's word and nod off, short of snoring and dreaming.
 That's when, instead of listening, I earnestly pray for grace to wake me up.